/Teaching/Operating Systems/Assignments

 • At least 15 points from the mandatory task Virtual Memory *

-• At least 1 point from the design proof-of-concept
+• At least 0.5 points on the design proof-of-concept

 • 100% equals 50 points